 The Milwaukee Theatre

-Downtown Milwaukee's elegant Milwaukee Theatre offers a year-round calendar of top-shelf live entertainment including concerts, Broadway shows, comedians and more.
+Downtown Milwaukee's elegant Milwaukee Theatre offers a year-round calendar of the city's best live entertainment including concerts of all genres, dynamic performance art, hilarious comedy shows, and family-friendly events for kids of all ages.
 500 W. Kilbourn Ave., Milwaukee.
 Telephone: (414) 908-6001; www.milwaukeetheatre.org.

 Sharon Lynne Wilson Center for the Arts